 Holding on to hope that we can emerge from this crisis strong and fresh as evergreen

 To read Wesley’s poem in full, click here.

 Strengthening the support network

-While Singapore has been re-opening in phases and more persons with autism can return to school or work, thus feeling less isolated at home, it is important to continue providing emotional support to persons with autism to help them cope with the many disruptions to routine as safe management measures get updated.
+While Singapore has been re-opening in phases and more persons on the autism spectrum can return to school or work, thus feeling less isolated at home, it is important to continue providing emotional support to persons on the autism spectrum to help them cope with the many disruptions to routine as safe management measures get updated.

-Meanwhile, Wesley hopes more people can join the WACS group and become active leaders in the community.
-He also plan to register this informal group as a society, which he hopes could open the door to grants and funding possibilities, and working with partners to advocate inclusivity in Singapore.
+Meanwhile, Wesley hopes more people can join the WACS groups and become active leaders in the community.
+He also plans to register this informal group as a society, which he hopes could open the door to grants and funding possibilities, and working with partners to advocate inclusivity in Singapore.

 To find out more about WACS, click here.